sassoftware/saspy/saspy/doc/source/configuration.rst

                 }

-Note: the trigger to use the STDIO is the absense of any trigger for the other access methods: not having ``'ssh'`` or ``'java'`` keys.
+Note: the trigger to use the STDIO is the absense of any trigger for the other access methods: not having ``'ssh'`` or ``'java'`` keys in the Configuration Definition.

 STDIO over SSH
 ==============
 The remote version of the original access method for SASPy.
-This also works with Linux only, and it support passwordless SSH to the Linux machine where SAS is installed.
+This also works with Unix only, and it supports passwordless SSH to the Unix machine where SAS is installed.
 It is up to you to make sure user accounts have passwordless SSH configured between the two system.
 Google it, it's not that hard.
 As well as the two keys for STDIO, there are two more more required keys to configure: